What to Consider When Starting a Prenda Microschool

 As you market your microschool to parents, it's beneficial to highlight your safety credentials.
 Our microschool directory allows guides to promote their certifications, giving parents peace of mind:

-2. Microschool LLCs and Insurance
+3. Microschool LLCs and Insurance

-While obtaining liability insurance for microschools can be challenging due to their relatively new emergence, several Prenda guides have successfully obtained affordable and comprehensive coverage.
+While obtaining liability insurance for microschools can be challenging due to their relatively new emergence, Prenda guides have successfully obtained affordable and comprehensive coverage.
 Details about these providers are often shared in the Prenda Community, an exclusive and extensive network for microschools guides to connect and share information:

 From a virtual info-sharing session with guides from Prenda Community